tilt-dev/company/product-development/README.md

 - reducing scope if additional work is discovered
 - driving the epic to completion

-The acceptance criteria sections are _especially critical_, including presenting the problem and final implementation in the [weekly epics meeting](#weekly-epics-meeting).

 ### Specify Epic Team Members

 Each in progress epic has team members, specified by whoever is an owner